arkits/archit.xyz/content/posts/sba-cli.md

 ## Spring Boot Actuator CLI...!

 My previous job involved supporting ~12 applications written in Spring, and had to manage them between 3 independent teams' sprints.
 Naturally, things were breaking and Actuator was used heavily to debug the cause.
-With 12 applications (with multiple copies of dev/qa/prod) in the heat of the moment, even introspecting the heath of one particular application can become a massive chore.
+With 12 applications (and multiple instances of dev/qa/prod), in the heat of the moment, even introspecting the heath of one particular application can become a massive chore.

 I would often see my co-workers wrestle with bash scripts, curl commands, jq queries and env variables to facilitate working with Actuator, however you can imagine that approach getting out of control as the permutations of environments increase.
 While, there are some big name tools out in this space - REST clients such as Postman, Insomnia, Paw as the notable examples; none have hit the apex in -